About Us

-The Kenmare Lace and Design Centre can be found upstairs over the Tourist Information Centre & Heritage Centre.
+The Kenmare Lace and Design Centre can be found upstairs over the Tourist Information & Heritage Centre.
 It is accessed by the door to the left of the Tourist Information Centre.

 Demonstrations can be conducted on demand where demonstrators are available.
 Group demonstrations must be pre-arranged.

-At the Kenmare Lace and Design Centre you can see a beautiful display of antique lace from the Convent of the Poor Clares Kenmare.
+At the Kenmare Lace and Design Centre you can see a beautiful display of antique lace from the Convent of the Poor Clares, Kenmare.
 This is for display only and not for sale.
 Small pieces of locally made Kenmare Needlepoint lace can be purchased.
 Most other items in the Lace Centre, except for the demonstration pieces, are for sale.
 You can also buy some antique and vintage pieces although we cannot always guarantee their provenance.
 These are sourced mainly from around the local area.

 Lacemaking materials and kits can be purchased at the Kenmare Lace and Design Centre.

-For more information on Demonstrations, Click Here!
+For more information on demonstrations, click here!

-About us at The Kenmare Lace and Design Centre
+About The Kenmare Lace and Design Centre

 In 1989, when Nora Finnegan got involved with Kenmare Lace, it was no longer in production, and had not been for some time.
 She soon discovered however, that there were only three nuns familiar with the techniques at St. Clares’ Convent in Kenmare.
 As the 1980’s were an economically depressed time in Ireland, a local development association was formed in an attempt to improve matters in the area.